dmakarov/svm/spec.md

 `transaction_processor::TransactionBatchProcessor` struct.
-To create a `TransactionBatchProcessor` object the client need to specify the `slot`, `epoch`, `epoch_schedule`, `fee_structure`, `runtime_config`, and `loaded_programs_cache`.
+To create a `TransactionBatchProcessor` object the client need to specify the `slot`, `epoch`, `epoch_schedule`, `fee_structure`, `runtime_config`, and `program_cache`.
 We'll explain these parameter in detail.

 The main entry point to the SVM is the method `load_and_execute_sanitized_transactions`.
-In addition `TransactionBatchProcessor` provides a utility method `load_program_with_pubkey`, used in Bank to load program with a specific pubkey from loaded programs cache, and update the program's access slot as a side-effect.
+In addition `TransactionBatchProcessor` provides utility methods
+    - `load_program_with_pubkey`, used in Bank to load program with a specific pubkey from loaded programs cache, and update the program's access slot as a side-effect;
+    - `program_modification_slot`, used in Bank to find the slot in which the program was most recently modified.

 The method `load_and_execute_sanitized_transactions` takes the following arguments